 3. File Your Tax Return and IRS Form 14039

-Keep copies of anything you send to the IRS.
+Keep copies of anything you send to the IRS, especially tax-related documents.
 You should receive a letter from the IRS confirming it received your Identity Theft Affidavit and tax return.

 4. Cooperate with the IRS Investigation